||John J. Worley

 Professor Cherie O. Taylor teaches the Transaction Skills – International Business course and took the lead in creating that course, working with Adjunct Professor Irene Kosturakis and Professor East.
 She team teaches that course every spring semester.

 Professor Taylor currently serves on the Advisory Board of the International Economic Law Group (IELG) of the American Society of International Law.
 She has also served as Vice Chair (1999-2001) and Chair (2001-2003) of that group.
-During that service she organized two IELG symposiums, one held at South Texas College of Law in 2001.
+During that service she organized two IELG symposiums, one held at Houston College of Law in 2001.

 Adjunct Professor Allan Boss teaches Transaction Skills – Real Estate and also teaches Real Estate Finance Law at South Texas College of Law.

 Adjunct Professor Lisa Dahm teaches the intermediate level contract drafting courses Contract Building Blocks and Contract Negotiation and Drafting.

 Ms. Dahm spent more than 20 years in all facets of the healthcare information systems business prior to attending law school.
 Immediately following her graduation from Houston College of Law, she worked as an in-house counsel for Memorial Hermann Healthcare System where she was responsible for drafting and negotiating system agreements, drafting system-wide policies and procedures, developing the System’s Corporate Compliance Program, and coordinating outside defense counsel.